-Recently we were sent a new product from L’Oreal called Revitalift Miracle Blur that claims to erase the look of:
+Recently I was sent a new product from L’Oreal called Revitalift Miracle Blur that claims to erase the look of:

 - fine lines

 My friend, JJ and I agreed to test it out and compare results.

 Deborah: When this product arrived in the mail I was intrigued.
 I loved the name- Miracle Blur – and the packaging was really attractive so I was pretty excited to try it.
 The only thing was I wasn’t really sure about was what it actually was?

 JJ: I felt the same Deb.
 The packaging says its an “instant skin smoother finishing cream” with 30% sunscreen.
 I wasn’t sure what that meant.
 Was it a primer, a moisturizer, a sunscreen?
 Then I saw the words “erases the look of wrinkles, lines an pores” using “opti-blurr technology” and thought, I’ve got to try this.